rhiannonmcn/Love-Light-Photography/README.md

 ![CSS Validation error](assets/images/readme-images/css-validator-issue.png)

 While the no problems were indicated in the CSS file in GitPod, it did show up in validation.
-To fix this error, in the font-family declaration, I changed all the double quote around the family family to single quotes and the error cleared.
+To fix this error, in the font-family declaration, I changed all the double quote around the font family to single quotes and the error cleared.

 ### SVG Logo File